BYLAWS OF THE ORAL ROBERTS UNIVERSITY ALUMNI ASSOCIATION

 Section 1.01 Regular Membership

 Any person who holds a graduate or undergraduate degree conferred by the University shall be a regular member ("Regular Member") of the Oral Roberts University Alumni Association ("Association").
+Every Regular Member is eligible to vote on issues presented to the body of the Alumni Association for consideration.

 Section 1.02 Associate Membership